 Because full-frame camera uses larger lenses, they can produce brighter viewfinder images.

-Finally, famous digital camera producers consider the full frame bodies as suitable cameras for professional photographers, so they used to add more options and setting to them, Unfortunately, they do not add these options to crop sensor cameras.
+Finally, famous digital camera producers consider the full frame bodies as suitable cameras for professional photographers, so they used to add more options and settings to them, Unfortunately, they do not add these options to crop sensor cameras.

 Disadvantages of Full frame camera